 traded.
 The non-storability of electricity implies that manipulation of power

-markets differs in many ways from manipulation of markets for traditional
+markets differs in many ways from manipulation of markets for traditional storable

-market power in generation.
-Unlike storables markets,
+power in generation.
+Unlike storables markets, power

-power markets are simultaneously vulnerable to short and long manipulation.
+markets are simultaneously vulnerable to short and long manipulation.

 Manipulation is most likely when power output nears system capacity and can